janssen-io/temporal-dependencies/README.md

 * top n: only show the top _n_ dependencies.

 ## Temporal.Core.Input
-This project contains all necessary logic to parse the output of `git log --name-only --format="new commit"` or `tf hist \recursive \format:detailed`.
+This project contains all necessary logic to parse the output of `git log --name-only --format="new commit %H"` or `tf hist \recursive \format:detailed`.
 For git, it assumes that the commits start with 'new commit' followed by the changed filenames on separate lines.
 For TFS, the detailed format is assumed.

 ## Temporal.Core.Domain
 This project contains all the logic to compute the actual dependencies.